eitan3/vesc_pkg/balance_ow/README.md

 Recent features:

-Added quick stop (thanks to surfdado).
+Added reverse stop (thanks to surfdado).

+Added quickstop (thanks to surfdado).

 Added new (old) PID mode, option 3 in PID mode set it like it was on vesc 5.3.